anuszka/interpolation2dcpp/README.md

 ### Example usage of my C++ interface

-    ./interpolation2dcpp.run --example=1 > ./output/out1.csv
+    ./interpolation2dcpp.run --example=1 --N=13 > ./output/out1.csv

-This runs interpolation using my C++ interface for 2D bilinear interpolation with GSL on a set of points between the data stored in a file.
+This runs interpolation using my C++ interface for 2D bilinear interpolation with GSL, on a set of points between the data stored in a file.

 The program reads data from the file `./input/in.csv`.
 The file contains a 3x4 grid ("x" and "y" columns) with the "z" column of values.

-The output are x, y, z coordinates of the interpolated points.
+The output are x, y, z coordinates of the interpolated points and derivatives along x and y axes at those points.

 <img src="./output/out1.png" alt="out1.csv"/>

-Fig. 1: Output from the Example 1, plotted with gnuplot:
+Fig. 1: Output from the Example 1, plotted with Gnuplot:

-    set datafile separator ","; set xlabel "x"; set ylabel "y"; set zlabel "z"; splot "./input/in.csv" u 1:2:3 lt 7, "./output/out1.csv" u 1:2:3
+    gnuplot -p plot.gp

 ### Original C example for comparison